sxoxgxi/gspotify/README.md

 - **Progress Bar**: Live track progress indicator with dynamic accent color.
 - **Theme-Aware Colors**: Colors adapt based on the dominant album art color.
 - **Local Statistics**: Keep track of your listening habits.
+- **Spotify Connection**: Connects to your Spotify account for managing liked library.

 ---